mmclhugo1/wandisco-documentation/docs/quickstarts/installation/adlsg1-adlsg2.md

    * Second zone type = `adls2`
    * Second zone name = _press enter for the default value_

-1. When prompted, press enter to use the default trial license or provide the absolute file system path to your own license on the VM.

-   _Example:_  `/home/vm_user/license.key`

 1. Enter your docker hostname, which will be the VM hostname.

    _Example:_  `docker_host01.realm.com`